 I would like to once again thank all of the staff both the academic and professional services staff for going the extra mile with the students, and I thanks the parents and carers for their continued support.
 The DFE Progress tables last year highlighted how far we take the students at our college and this is again reflected in these results, there are some outstanding successes”.

 There are many examples of outstanding student achievement at the college Sherfina Odumanye is one of these.
 Sherfina worked incredibly hard her second year, pushing herself constantly to improve.
-Her growth and development as a student was wonderful to witness.
-One of the traits that Sherfina has as a student, which will continue to serve her well in her future academic and professional careers is her willingness to take on feedback and apply it to her ever developing voice as a writer and critical thinker.
+Her growth and development as a student were wonderful to witness.
+One of the traits that Sherfina has as a student, which will continue to serve her well in her future academic and professional careers is her willingness to take on feedback and apply it to her ever developing a voice as a writer and critical thinker.
 We are also impressed by her ambition and drive to produce exemplary work.
 Sherfina achieved three As and we couldn’t be prouder of her.
 Sherfina is going on to study Law at University of Exeter.
 She commented, “Effort and hard work really pays off!
 If you don’t work hard, you don’t get the grades.
 I got an A in English Language and Literature, Law and Sociology.
-Teachers really care about your future, they ensure you achieve the high grades, but they care about you here as an individual.
+Teachers really care about your future, they ensure you achieve high grades, but they care about you here as an individual.
 My Law teacher inspired me to consider Law at university.”

 Despite the national variability due to the changes to A levels nationally, we are delighted with our excellent results this year.
 The experience of linear A levels will benefit our first year cohort and the new intake we are enrolling on the 24th August - full details are on the website.
 We wish all students well for the next couple of years here at our amazing college.